Návsí

-Návsí (Nawsi) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
+Návsí (Nawsie, Nawsi) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 3,900 inhabitants.
-The municipality has a significant Polish minority.
+The municipality is located on the Olza River at the border with Poland and has a significant Polish minority.

 Etymology

-The name is derived from náves or nawsie, which denotes an empty part of a village customarily used as a common pasture.
+The name is derived from náves and nawsie, which denotes an empty part of a village customarily used as a common pasture.
 It served as a common of neighbouring Jablunkov.

 Geography

 Návsí is located about 30 km southeast of Frýdek-Místek and 41 km southeast of Ostrava.
-It lies in the historical region of Cieszyn Silesia; a small part of the municipality borders Poland.
+It lies in the historical region of Cieszyn Silesia and a small part of the municipality borders Poland.
 It lies on both banks of the Olza River.

 The municipality is located mainly in the Jablunkov Furrow lowland, but it also extends to the Silesian Beskids in the east, and to the Moravian-Silesian Beskids and the Beskydy Protected Landscape Area in the west.
 The highest points are the mountains Velký Stožek at 978 m and Krkavice at 976 m above sea level, both on the Czech-Polish border.
 In the northern part of the municipality is situated the mountain meadow of Filipka and the Rohovec forest, both protected as nature monuments.